More than 1,000 feared dead in Mozambique storm

 ZIMBABWE HIT

-In neighbouring Zimbabwe, Idai left 89 dead and at least 150 more missing, according to a toll compiled by AFP.
+In neighbouring Zimbabwe, Idai left 98 dead and at least 217 more missing, according to the Information ministry.

+Families started burying their dead on Monday in damp graves, according to an AFP photographer.

 "This is the worst infrastructural damage we have ever had," Transport and Infrastructural Development Minister Joel Biggie Matiza said.